Sustainability and The Principles of Harmony

 Who we are

-Sustainable living and learning is at the heart of the curriculum and everything we do at Ashley, with all our half termly topics directly linked to an element of sustainable living.
+Sustainable living and learning is at the heart of the curriculum and everything we do at Ashley, with all our half termly year group learning enquiries directly linked to an element of sustainable living.
 We look to develop energy and environmentally conscious individuals who care about the world around them and understand what is required to sustain individual, team and global well-being.
 This is an approach that is supported by Ofsted :

 “Education for sustainable development is about equipping learners with the skills, knowledge and understanding to be effective citizens in a complex and changing world through the curriculum… Through education, people may develop the knowledge, values and skills to participate in decisions about the way we do things, individually and collectively, locally and globally, that will improve quality of life now without damaging the planet in the future.”
 (Ofsted, Sustainable Development in Learning and Skills Inspections, February 2012.)

 “Sustainability is loving everything and everyone!!!”
 (Maya Lewsey)

 “For me sustainability means looking after our world and our friends.”
 (Tom Davis)